wortelus/xplane-streamdeck/B737-800X/README.md

 Here are my tips I created in case you want a quick guide on how to set up or modify a keyset.
 If you run into problems, there is a chance that you will find a hint here.

-**I strongly reccomend learning by the pre-created ZIBO configuration**
+**I strongly recommend learning by the pre-created ZIBO configuration**

 Use DataRefTool or similar to find names of the commands and datarefs.